campuscode/rails-guides-pt-BR/pt-BR/active_record_basics.md

 user.name = 'Dave'
 user.save
 ```

-A shorthand for this is to use a hash mapping attribute names to the desired
-value, like so:

 Um atalho para isso seria usar *hash* mapeando o nome dos atributos para o valor
 desejado, como a seguir: